 How should I dispose of the asbestos materials?
 Will I need to pay to remove it?

-It is important the correct paperwork is obtained or completed to show the correct transfer and disposal of the material.
+It is important the correct paperwork is obtained and completed to show the correct transfer and disposal of the material.
 This is called a consignment note.
 It is recommended that a copy of this is filed with your management plan.